WeRockStar/data-pipeline/iac/README.md

 ### Provisioning

+Goal is to provision the following resources and organize them in modules:

 - [x] Network - VPC, Subnet.
 Apply the `network` module first.
 - [ ] GKE
   - [x] Service Account